RedBedHed/blipsort/README.md

 # *Branchless-Lomuto in Pattern-Defeating Quicksort (Blipsort)*

-A highly-optimized (and tiny) Introsort variant that draws from pdqsort, Java, and Orson Peter's branchless Lomuto partitioning.
+A highly-optimized (and tiny) Introsort variant that draws from PDQsort, Java, and Orson Peter's branchless Lomuto partitioning.

 ## Speed